Does classical thermodynamics need a third law? Securing the second law at absolute zero: Why is a third law of thermodynamics NOT needed?

 \subsection{The ontological consistency of the Second Law}

-Notwithstanding the derivation in Section~\ref{sec:plancks-post-second}, this section shows an alternative line of reasoning that directly links Planck's statement to the Nernst heat theorem.
+Notwithstanding the derivation in Section~\ref{sec:plancks-post-second}, this section shows an alternative line of reasoning that directly links the Second Law to the Nernst heat theorem.

-In the classical rebuttal of \citeauthor{Nernst1912}'s proof, much is made of the ``point of logic'' connecting Nernst's contradiction to the hypothetical experiments that would be feasible if the behavior in Figure~\ref{fig:master}B were possible.\citep{epstein-1937, Boas1960} However, these remarks may ultimately be irrelevant to the core theoretical discussion.
+In the classical rebuttal of \citeauthor{Nernst1912}'s proof, much is made of the ``point of logic'' connecting Nernst's contradiction to the hypothetical experiments that would be feasible if the behavior in Figure~\ref{fig:master}B were possible.\citep{epstein-1937, Boas1960,Bazarov1971} However, these remarks may ultimately be irrelevant to the core theoretical discussion.

-Planck's statement and the principle of energy conservation constitute the axioms of a framework that yields both the concept and metric of temperature (\ref{eq:3}), and the concept and metric of entropy (\ref{eq:4}), see section~\ref{sec:plancks-post-second}.
-This framework is built upon the postulate that Planck's statement formalizes a criterion of evolution for discriminating whether a process is possible.
+The First and Second Laws constitute the axioms of a framework that yields both the concept and metric of temperature (\ref{eq:3}), and the concept and metric of entropy (\ref{eq:4}), see section~\ref{sec:form-struct-prer}.
+This framework is built upon the postulate that the Second Law formalizes a criterion of evolution for discriminating whether a process is possible.
 This criterion is typically expressed via the law of entropy increase and is universally accepted as robust at non-zero temperatures.

-At $T=0$, Einstein's rebuttal effectively maintains that this criterion is no longer operative; he suggests that Planck’s statement is not the arbiter for the $ABCDA$ cycle, but rather that practical, extrinsic limitations render the process impossible.
+At $T=0$, Einstein's rebuttal effectively maintains that this criterion is no longer operative; he suggests that the Second Law is not the arbiter for the $ABCDA$ cycle, but rather that practical, extrinsic limitations render the process impossible.
 While the Third Law, as an independent postulate, restores this criterion at the boundary, one must ask: is this the most parsimonious way to describe the laws of nature?
+The whole discussion in this present study is defining the consequences for the framework of thermodynamics that this ``practical'' criterion leaves behind, a point early noted by Nernst himself.

-It is crucial to note that Planck's statement did not introduce a previously unknown property---it was already well understood that heat cannot be fully converted into work, just as it was known that heat does not flow spontaneously from cold to hot.
+It is crucial to note that Planck's statement of the Second Law did not introduce a previously unknown property---it was already well understood that heat cannot be fully converted into work, just as it was known that heat does not flow spontaneously from cold to hot.
 Instead, \citet{planck-1897} elevated a known physical observation to a first principle from which all subsequent consequences are derived.
 As long as these consequences do not contradict empirical evidence, the statement prevails.

 A commitment to Planck's statement as a universal criterion for discriminating whether a process is possible yields the Nernst theorem---for instance, through Nernst's original proof by contradiction---which aligns perfectly with experimental evidence.